 Section 16(a) Beneficial Ownership Reporting Compliance.
-Pursuant to Section 16(a) of the Exchange Act, the Company s Directors and Executive Officers, and any persons holding more than 10% of its common stock, are required to report their beneficial ownership and any changes therein to the Securities and Exchange Commission (the Commission) and the Company.
+Pursuant to Section 16(a) of the Exchange Act, the Company's Directors and Executive Officers, and any persons holding more than 10% of its common stock, are required to report their beneficial ownership and any changes therein to the Securities and Exchange Commission (the "Commission") and the Company.
 Specific due dates for those reports have been established, and the Company is required to report herein any failure to file such reports by those due dates.
-Based on the Company s review of Forms 3, 4 and 5 filed by such persons and information provided by the Company s Directors and officers, the Company believes that during the fiscal year ended March 31, 2010, all Section 16(a) filing requirements applicable to such persons were met in a timely manner, except that a change in Mr. Hannan s beneficial ownership of the Company s common stock that should have been reported on a Form 4 filing, due to administrative oversight, was reported subsequently on a Form 5 filing.
-The Form 5 was filed on a timely basis.
+Based on the Company's review of Forms 3, 4 and 5 filed by such persons and information provided by the Company's Directors and officers, the Company believes that during the fiscal year ended March 31, 2011, all Section 16(a) filing requirements applicable to such persons were met in a timely manner.

-PROPOSAL II: RATIFICATION OF

-SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL II: RATIFICATION OF SELECTION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-At a meeting held on May 24, 2010, the Company s Audit Committee approved and the Company s Board of Directors, including a majority of the Independent Directors, approved and ratified the selection of PricewaterhouseCoopers as the Company s independent registered public accounting firm for the fiscal year ending March 31, 2011.
+At a meeting held on May 19, 2011, the Company's Audit Committee approved and the Company's Board of Directors, including a majority of the Independent Directors, approved and ratified the selection of PricewaterhouseCoopers as the Company's independent registered public accounting firm for the fiscal year ending March 31, 2012.
 The Company expects that a representative of PricewaterhouseCoopers will be present at the Meeting, and will have an opportunity to make a statement (if the representative so desires) and to respond to appropriate questions.
-After reviewing the Company s audited financial statements for the fiscal year ended March 31, 2010, the Company s Audit Committee recommended to the Company s Board of Directors that such statements be included in the Company s Annual Report on Form 10-K. A copy of the Audit Committee s Report appears below.
+After reviewing the Company's audited financial statements for the fiscal year ended March 31, 2011, the Company's Audit Committee recommended to the Company's Board of Directors that such statements be included in the Company's Annual Report on Form 10-K. A copy of the Audit Committee's Report appears below.

-Audit Fees: Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by PricewaterhouseCoopers in connection with statutory and regulatory filings.
-Audit fees billed during the fiscal years ending March 31, 2010 and March 31, 2009 were \$580,000 and \$637,000, respectively.
+Audit Fees: Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by PricewaterhouseCoopers LLP in connection with statutory and regulatory filings.
+Audit fees billed during the fiscal years ended March 31, 2011 and March 31, 2010 were \$698,000 and \$580,000, respectively.

-Audit-Related Fees: Audit-related services consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under Audit Fees.
+Audit-Related Fees: Audit-related services consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees."
 These services include attest services that are not required by statute or regulation and consultations concerning financial accounting and reporting standards.
-Audit-related fees billed during the fiscal years ending March 31, 2010 and March 31, 2009 were \$126,000 and \$253,000, respectively.
+Audit-related fees billed during the fiscal years ended March 31, 2011 and March 31, 2010 were \$127,000 and \$126,000, respectively.

 Tax Services Fees: Tax services fees consist of fees billed for professional tax services.
 These services also include assistance regarding federal, state, and local tax compliance.
-Tax services and fees billed during the fiscal years ending March 31, 2010 and March 31, 2009 were \$31,920 and \$30,000, respectively, which represented work related to preparation of tax returns, our regulated investment company (RIC) qualification, excise tax distribution requirements, form extensions, etc.
+Tax services and fees billed during the fiscal years ended March 31, 2011 and March 31, 2010 were \$32,000 and \$31,920, respectively, which represented work related to preparation of tax returns, our regulated investment company ("RIC") qualification, excise tax distribution requirements, form extensions, etc.

-All Other Fees: Other fees would include fees for products and services other than the services reported above, of which there were none in the fiscal years ended March 31, 2010 and March 31, 2009.
+All Other Fees: Other fees would include fees for products and services other than the services reported above, of which there were none in the fiscal years ended March 31, 2011 and March 31, 2010.